Could eating together help us live longer?

 Having strong human connections increases longevity by 50%.
 (Seppala, 2014)

-The month of September is Family Meals Month and the fourth Monday in September – on Sept 25th this year – is Family Day.
+The month of September is Family Meals Month and the fourth Monday in September – – is Family Day.
 These initiatives build awareness of the benefits of sharing meals and provide practical solutions to the most common barriers to eating together.

 Sharing meals isn’t the only way to build stronger human connections, but it’s a great way!
 A nourishing way!
 Eat together today – it may help you live a longer, healthier life.